mgrigola/population-data-map-overlay/README.md

 NOTE:
-To use the map in main you'll need to provide your own mapbox key in /web/config/keys.js (see web/config/keys.txt)
+To use the map in main you'll need to provide your own mapbox key in /web/config/keys.js (copy+rename+edit web/config/keys.txt)

-to use the python random address util you'll need need to provide a googlemaps geocoding api key in /python/geocoding/googleGeocodeKey.py (see /python/geocoding/googleGeocodeKey.txt)
+to use the python random address util you'll need need to provide a googlemaps geocoding api key in /python/geocoding/googleGeocodeKey.py (copy+rename+edit /python/geocoding/googleGeocodeKey.txt)